 - Kosher salt and freshly ground black pepper

-While your vegetables are cooling, make your dressing.
-Whisk together the tahini, lemon juice, and garlic.
+- To make your dressing, whisk together the tahini, lemon juice, and garlic.
 This will likely be too thick to drizzle.
 Add 1/2 tbsp. of water to the mixture until it resembles the consistency of honey.

-Heat the remaining 1.5 tsp. of oil in a small saucepan over medium heat.
-Add the pine nuts and 1/4 tsp. salt and cook for 2 minutes, stirring constantly, until the nuts are golden bro.
+- Heat the remaining 1.5 tsp. of oil in a small saucepan over medium heat.
+Add the pine nuts and 1/4 tsp. salt and cook for 2 minutes, stirring constantly, until the nuts are golden brown.
 Remove from heat.